Privacy

 Browser extension

-- OperationalInstallation ID (a random UUID generated once when the Extension is installed; used solely for abuse prevention and rate limiting.
-It is not linked to your browser profile, device, or identity.)
+• TechnicalInstallation ID (a random UUID generated once when the extension is installed, hashed before transit; used only for abuse prevention.
+Not linked to your browser profile, device, or identity.)

 Local storage

-The Extension stores settings, submission history, and cached tag data locally in your browser.
+The extension stores your pseudonym choice and consent flags locally in your browser.
 HWT receives those values only when you explicitly submit a signal.
-Submission history (last 200 entries) is stored locally and never sent to the server.

 Signals and personal data

-A signal is a URL plus optional context (tags and notes).
+A signal is a URL plus optional context (tags).
 We treat signals as facts about the web and as part of an OSINT dataset.
 Signals are not treated as personal data about the person submitting them.
-HWT does not delete submitted URLs, tags, or notes on request, except where required by law or where removal is necessary for safety/security (for example, during abuse investigations).
+HWT does not delete submitted URLs or tags on request, except where required by law or where removal is necessary for safety/security (for example, during abuse investigations).

 Analyst pseudonyms